 While Nigeria does not have a strong coffee culture, growing exposure to Western lifestyles through the internet, satellite TV and increased international travel has begun to change this.
-The large and rapidly rising number of Millennial consumers, particularly those in formal employment, are increasingly attracted to specialist coffee and tea shops, viewing these as offering an ideal environment for socialising and even working, as many of them provide free Wi-Fi.
+The large and rapidly rising number of millennial consumers, particularly those in formal employment, will increasingly enjoy specialist coffee and tea shops, viewing these as offering an ideal environment for socialising and even working, as many of them provide free Wi-Fi.

 Delivery: